-Grey County has an annual operating and capital budget of over $186 million.
+Grey County staff have prepared a draft 2023 Budget for Council's consideration.
+The draft budget includes operating and capital expenses of $225.1 million.
 Through the direction of Grey County Council, tax dollars are put into action to serve residents, support people in need and help our community prosper.

 Total Operating and Capital Budget

 Have you ever wondered how each tax dollar is spent?
 The image below shows the budget broken down by service.
 As you can see, there’s a lot more to the budget than roads and bridges.
 In fact, of every dollar spent, around $0.44 goes directly to helping people – specifically people at risk.

 - Corporate Services - $0.15

 - Health Care and Education Funding - $0.03

 - Social Services (Ontario Works and Child Care) - $0.05

 - Paramedic Services - $0.12